 Source: CDC, Sunset MagazineLast Updated 05/08/2020 - 14:12

-Many retail stores are now open for curbside pick-up and/or delivery.
+Many retail stores are now open for curbside pick-up, delivery and indoor retail.
 We encourage residents to support local small businesses.
-Also, many items can be ordered online and delivered to your home, and many other non-essential items may be available from retailers who primarily sell essential items.Last Updated 05/18/2020 - 15:16
+Also, many items can be ordered online and delivered to your home.Last Updated 07/08/2020 - 16:34

 Please contact friends, family, or others you know who can provide support.
 They are allowed to pick up the items you need.
 You can also order food and other supplies and have them delivered to your home.
 If you think you might be eligible for meals on wheels, call 408-350-3246 to start the eligibility intake process.Last Updated 04/29/2020 - 14:05

 COVID-19 has no impact on the safety of your drinking water.
 Marin's water supply is locally sourced, with the majority of it coming from protected watersheds.
-Your water is purified and routinely monitoried to ensure there are no viruses or pathogens. using modern treatment techniques to remove pathogens, including bacteria and viruses.Last Updated 04/10/2020 - 22:47
+Your water is purified and routinely monitored to ensure there are no viruses or pathogens. using modern treatment techniques to remove pathogens, including bacteria and viruses.Last Updated 07/13/2020 - 12:13

-Restaurants and food facilities should focus on food delivery and takeout while maximizing social distancing for those who are inside their restaurant.
+Restaurants and food facilities may offer food delivery, takeout, and outdoor dining.
 Marin County Environmental Health Services offers guidance for food facilities.
-If your facility is offering take-out or delivery options, you should follow EHS's Food Safety for Food Delivery and Pick-up guidance.
-Consult Environmental Health Service's website for additional updates as the Shelter In Place order continues.Last Updated 05/18/2020 - 16:37
+Self-service operations are prohibited under the current Order.
+If your facility is offering take-out or delivery options, you should follow EHS's Environmental Health Service's website for additional updates as the Shelter In Place order continues.Last Updated 07/08/2020 - 11:20

 Yes.Last Updated 05/18/2020 - 15:17